 A trampoline is a great way to improve posture, allowing leg muscles and back muscles to strengthen will put your child’s body into the right alignment and build up their strength every time they use the trampoline.

 Developing social skills is a very important part of any kids growth and development.
 How many times are you telling your children to share and play along with their friends?

 Trampolines are a great way of encouraging the development of social skills naturally.
 If you allow more than one child on a trampoline at a time you will see them interacting naturally and having a great time together, this encourages bonding between children and allows social skills to develop.

-Respecting yourself and others and an improvement of communication skills are both benefits that go under the social skills box for great benefits to kids for using a trampoline.
+Respecting yourself and others and improvement of communication skills are both trampoline benefits that go under the social skills box for great benefits to kids for using a trampoline.